 Discovery, Hospital Blood test, Stubblefield v.
 State, A09A2225 (February 10, 2010).
 The Court of Appeals affirmed the Coweta County State Court’s denial of a motion to suppress the hospital blood test taken in treating the defendant’s diabetic condition on the night of the DUI arrest.

-The defense argued that the subpoena of the blood test violated the "private papers" provisions of the Georgia Constitution.
+The defense argued that the subpoena of the blood test violated the “private papers” provisions of the Georgia Constitution.
 The Court of Appeals reasoned that this issue had already been resolved in Brogdon v.
-State. in Brogdon, the Georgia Court of Appeals rejected the Gwinnett County DUI Lawyer's arguments that the warrant should be suppressed because it violated the "private papers" protections from search warrants contained in O.C.G.A.
+State. in Brogdon, the Georgia Court of Appeals rejected the Gwinnett County DUI Lawyer’s arguments that the warrant should be suppressed because it violated the “private papers” protections from search warrants contained in O.C.G.A.
 17-5-21 and seemingly ignores Sears v.
 State, 262 Ga.
 126 (1993) holding that King v.
 State, 272 Ga.
 788 (2000) implicitly overruled Sears even though the private papers objection was not made in King.
-Another problem with the Brogdon Court relying on the King decision is that the King Court stated, "We do not address the constitutionality of OCGA § 24-9-40(a) in other circumstances or in accordance with other possible constructions which are not before us."
-The medical records are covered by the Doctor -Patient Privilege and the private papers exception to the warrant statue was designed for just this type of personal paper.
+Another problem with the Brogdon Court relying on the King decision is that the King Court stated, “We do not address the constitutionality of OCGA § 24-9-40(a) in other circumstances or in accordance with other possible constructions which are not before us.”
+The medical records are covered by the Doctor-Patient Privilege and the exception of the private paper to the warrant statute was designed for just this type of personal paper.